Q: I want to get involved! Are there any requirements before signing up?

 Q: What should I do at each location?

-Please leave time at the end of the workshop to answer any remaining questions, have the participants fill out the brief evaluation form, and show participants how to access the Handouts and Resources tabs on the website so that they can refer to these resources outside of class.
+Please leave time at the end of the workshop to answer any remaining questions, have the participants fill out the brief evaluation form, and show participants how to access the Handouts tab on the website so that they can refer to them outside of class.
 If participants seem interested in additional help, be sure to let them know about any upcoming Open Lab sessions.
 Participants may also like to review handouts ahead of time for classes they plan to take in the future to see what the class will cover and begin familiarizing themselves with the material.
 Each location will also have paper copies of the schedule of classes for their location if requested; these will be kept with the handouts and can be given to participants who would like a paper copy.
 The evaluation is voluntary and confidential, and is extremely helpful in providing ongoing feedback about the program.
 The evaluation form can now be completed online by clicking on the Feedback tab, but there are also paper forms located with the handouts for those patrons who prefer the paper version.
-Durham has its own feedback form which is currently only available in paper form.

 After the workshop, please fill out the brief instructor Report Form .
 Please include a note about any difficulties, problems or successes you had during the session, as well as any questions or suggestions you may have, whether about participants, library staff, equipment, procedures, or the lesson plan/handout.
 Only instructors are asked to fill out this form, though floaters are welcome to send any comments or suggestions by email (see the Contact Us page).
 The report form is also where the number of participants for each class are recorded, so please be sure to note the number of participants in attendance before the class ends.